hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step2-prepare.md

 There are a few things to prepare before installing OpenFaaS.
+Namespaces and a secret.

 ## Namespaces ##